 Skypoint is known for its value for money offerings in the trail camera niche.
 The Link Macro also follows suit with its great specifications.
 It is definitely a contender for best trail camera under 150.
 What makes it worthy of that title, let’s find out in the next few sections.

 Skypoint claims that the link micro is the smallest trail camera you can buy.
-We find it hard to argue against as it’s dimensions are pretty small for a trail camera.
-This means the batteries needed to run this camera is also minuscule.
+We find it hard to argue against as its dimensions are pretty small for a trail camera.
+This means the batteries needed to run this camera are also minuscule.
 You would just need eight AA batteries to run it for a long time.

 Just like the previous product, even this has AI tracking enabled.
 This means you can selectively choose the animals whose photos the camera has to capture.
 Additionally, there is also an app to get all your images and recordings through the 4G network.